adigorla/PACA/README.md

 ### PACA

-The `paca` commmand runs the basic **PACA** algorithm after automatically estimating the number of shared dimensions `k` to be removed and returns the unique components in the cases.
+The `paca` commmand runs the basic **PACA** algorithm after automatically estimating the number of shared dimensions `k` to be removed and returns components capturing variation unique to the cases.
 It chooses `k` which maximizes the variation unique to cases in a given case/control dataset.
-The
 ``` r
 # load package
 library(PACA)